|Asset Group||Asset Sub-Group||Investment Category|

 Experienced managers: Fraser Mackersie and Simon Moon have co-managed the fund since its launch in April 2016.
 Both have been with Unicorn since 2008.

-The fund is reasonably priced: The ‘B’ accumulation share class levies annual ongoing charges of 0.81% as at 14 January 2020.
+The fund is reasonably priced: The ‘B’ accumulation share class levies annual ongoing charges of 0.81%.

 ii ACE ethical style: Avoids.
 This means the fund simply screens out specific sectors considered to be unethical, or stocks whose environmental, social and governance (ESG) scores are below a certain threshold.